 A thriving spiritual life is vital to student success at Criswell College.
 The goal is to love the Lord with all our heart, all our mind, and all our strength.
 While students learn to love the Lord with all their mind in the classroom, chapel and the applied ministry project allow opportunities for loving God with heart and strength.

 Chapel services are held each Tuesday and Thursday at 11:00 a.m. with the entire campus gathering together in Horner Hall for worship through song and a biblical, challenging, and encouraging message.
 Speakers include pastors, professors, local business people, musicians, and heads of organizations like the Ethics and Religious Liberty Commission and the International Mission Board.
-Listen to our past Chapel Messages online, or click to view our Spring 2017 Chapel Schedule.
+Listen to our past Chapel Messages online, or click to view our Fall 2017 Chapel Schedule.

 Applied Ministry Project